-The Family Check-Up (FCU) is a family-centered, school-based model for intervening in, and preventing, academic and problem behavior.
+The Family Check-Up (FCU) is a family-centered, schoolbased model for intervening in, and preventing, academic and problem behavior.
 The intervention is brief and consists of three components: an initial interview, an ecological assessment, and a feedback session.
 This ecological family intervention model emerged from a series of randomized trials to prevent a range of problem behaviors among adolescents (Dishion & Stormshak, 2007; Stormshak, Dishion, Light, & Yasui, 2005).
 These research trials with ethnically and socioeconomically diverse youth demonstrated intervention effects on self-regulation, grade point average, attendance, school engagement, and growth of teacher-rated child problem behavior over time (Fosco, Stormshak, Dishion, & Winter, 2012; Stormshak et al., 2005; Stormshak, Fosco, & Dishion, 2010), as well as on a variety of nonacademic outcomes, such as rates of depression, substance use, and high-risk sexual behavior (Connell, Dishion, & Deater-Deckard, 2006; Stormshak et al., 2010).
-Early-childhood intervention trials, starting at age 2 years, similarly have demonstrated intervention effects on self-regulation, language skills, and child behavioral problems at school entry (Dishion et al., 2008; Lunkenheimer et al., 2008), and effects improved as children received increased dosage over time (Dishion et al., 2014; Stormshak, DeGarmo, Chronister, & Caruthers, 2018).
-No research had examined the efficacy of the FCU at kindergarten entry as a preventative approach to reduce problem behavior and enhance the academic success of young children during the transition to school.
+Early-childhood intervention trials, starting at age 2 years, similarly have demonstrated intervention effects on self-regulation, language skills, and child behavior problems at school entry (Dishion et al., 2008; Lunkenheimer et al., 2008), and effects improved as children received increased dosage over time (Stormshak et al., 2018; Dishion et al., 2014).
+No research has examined the efficacy of the FCU at kindergarten entry as a preventive approach to reduce problem behavior and enhance the academic success of young children during the transition to school.